Wairoa flood Mitigation Project

 How have cultural considerations and the views of mana whenua been factored into this process?

-A Cultural Impact Assessment (CIA) was produced to identify cultural impacts and how proposed options can avoid, remedy and/or mitigate cultural impacts.
-There was a comprehensive process for developing the CIA which involved:
+An initial Cultural Impact Assessment (CIA) was produced to identify cultural impacts and how proposed options can avoid, remedy and/or mitigate cultural impacts.
+There was a comprehensive process for developing the CIA (published in January 2025) which involved:

-Has the Cultural Impact Assessment (CIA) been publicly released?
+Have the Cultural Impact Assessment (CIA) documents been publicly released?

 A CIA documents many forms of mātauranga, including cultural values, wāhi tapu, whakapapa, taonga and potential impacts related to a kaupapa.
 While it informs decision-making, it is not a public document; it is prepared for a specific purpose and audience and, although it was commissioned by Hawke’s Bay Regional Council, it does not belong to Regional Council.